AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 1. Copy the result of each script to another SQL script, removing the pipe characters (`|`).
 1. Run each script from the `mysql>` prompt as `source <script name>`.

-   Running this second script performs the actions in your main Magento database.
+   Running this second script performs the actions in your main Commerce database.

 ### Remove foreign keys (sales tables)